riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/Task_VCS_DC_TOPO/Readme.md

 ## GLS (included functionality of Black Boxed Module):

-In vsdcaravel_synthesis.v command out the blackboxed module to just check whether the other netlist functionality works correctly.
-Include the directory of the these three file RAM128.v,RAM256.v , digital_por.v in caravel_netlist.v(which contains include files) which is in gl.
+To verify the remaining netlist functionality, the black-boxing of selected modules was temporarily disabled in vsdcaravel_synthesis.v.
+This was done only to validate that the rest of the synthesized netlist functions correctly.

+The RTL files for RAM128.v, RAM256.v, and digital_por.v were included through caravel_netlist.v, which contains the required include statements and is located in the gl directory.

 ![](img/vsdcaravel1.png)
 ![](img/gcheck2.png)